 - Sanity Slippage Song: "Breaking Glass" was intended as a song from the viewpoint of someone who lost his mind.
 As Bowie himself was recovering from a horrifically severe cocaine addiction— which had previously resulted in a psychotic break during the sessions for Station to Station— he acknowledged that he was basically referring to himself.

-- Just like Station to Station the album cover of Low is an edited photograph taken during production of The Man Who Fell to Earth, specifically of Bowie as Thomas Jerome Newton standing on the dock by his house.
+- Just like Station to Station the album cover of Low is an edited photo taken on the set of The Man Who Fell to Earth, specifically of Bowie as Thomas Jerome Newton standing on the dock by his house.
 Also like Station to Station, the cover is popularly claimed to be an edited still from the movie; similar shots exist in it, but none directly match the photo used on the album cover.

 - "Weeping Wall" interpolates the melody of the English folk ballad "Scarborough Fair" (notably covered by Simon & Garfunkel).

 - Stealth Pun: If you put together the album title and the cover image, you get "low profile".

 - Unbuilt Trope: To Post-Rock.
 While the album does heavily emphasize soundscapes and focus on texture and timbre over traditional "verse-chorus" song composition, the way songs are actually composed tend to directly contradict tropes common among post-rock.
 Among other oddities, the lyrical tracks lean more towards Miniscule Rocking, Uncommon Time and the Boléro Effect don't appear anywhere at all, and the instrumental tracks are more similar to conventional ambient music.
 Consequently, Low is quite possibly one of the most commercially-accessible post-rock albums ever released.